kodecocodes/english-style-guide/README.md

 **Links/URLs**

 In books, the anchor text should appear in brackets and the URL in parentheses.
-The anchor text should be short, just highlighting a main keyword.
+The anchor text should be short, just highlighting a main keyword or short phrase.

 _Example_: \[DartPad]\(https://dartpad.dev/) is a simple browser-based tool for writing and executing Dart code.